robbiejdunne/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a writer and data analyst from Ireland currently living in Madrid, Spain.
-After studying journalism, I moved to Madrid and worked for one of the biggest sports newspapers n the country while learning to speak Spanish.
+After studying journalism and graduating with a degree in Media Management, I moved to Madrid and worked for one of the biggest sports newspapers in the country while learning to speak Spanish.
 I wrote a book about the football club, Rayo Vallecano, and it is in Spain where my love for data analysis began.
+I returned to college to complete a Higher Diploma in Science in Data Analytics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.